Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 Added media query to resize content on home page
 Added on hover to nav bar to change color when you hover over a link Styled a table and form
+Made the form and table look like the rest of the site Made the image of the man scale with screen size
 #### JS
 Preventing Submits from submitting data when enter pressed